gabriele92984/etch-a-sketch/README.md

 # etch-a-sketch
-In this project I will be creating a pretty neat toy to flex my DOM manipulation skills.
-I am going to build a browser version of something between a sketchpad and an Etch-A-Sketch
+I will create a pretty neat toy to flex my DOM manipulation skills in this project.
+I will build a browser version of something between a sketchpad and an Etch-A-Sketch.